metio/terraform-provider-k8s/docs/resources/kiali_io_kiali_v1alpha1.md

 Optional:

-- `additional_labels` (Map of String) Additional labels to add to the Ingress (or Route if on OpenShift).
+- `additional_labels` (Dynamic) Additional labels to add to the Ingress (or Route if on OpenShift).
 These are added to the labels that are created by default; these do not override the default labels.
 - `class_name` (String) If 'class_name' is a non-empty string, it will be used as the 'spec.ingressClassName' in the created Kubernetes Ingress resource.
 This setting is ignored if on OpenShift.
 This is also ignored if 'override_yaml.spec' is defined (i.e. you must define the 'ingressClassName' directly in your override yaml).
 - `enabled` (Boolean) Determines if the Kiali endpoint should be exposed externally.
 If 'true', an Ingress will be created if on Kubernetes or a Route if on OpenShift.
 If left undefined, this will be 'false' on Kubernetes and 'true' on OpenShift.
 - `override_yaml` (Attributes) Because an Ingress into a cluster can vary wildly in its desired configuration,this setting provides a way to override complete portions of the Ingress resourceconfiguration (Ingress on Kubernetes and Route on OpenShift).
 It is up to the userto ensure this override YAML configuration is valid and supports the cluster environmentsince the operator will blindly copy this custom configuration into the resource itcreates.This setting is not used if 'deployment.ingress.enabled' is set to 'false'.Note that only 'metadata.annotations' and 'spec' is valid and only they willbe used to override those same sections in the created resource.
 You can defineeither one or both.Note that 'override_yaml.metadata.labels' is not allowed - you cannot override the labels; to addlabels to the default set of labels, use the 'deployment.ingress.additional_labels' setting.Example,'''override_yaml:  metadata:    annotations:      nginx.ingress.kubernetes.io/secure-backends: 'true'      nginx.ingress.kubernetes.io/backend-protocol: 'HTTPS'  spec:    rules:    - http:        paths:        - path: /kiali          pathType: Prefix          backend:            service              name: 'kiali'              port:                number: 20001''' (see [below for nested schema](#nestedatt--spec--deployment--ingress--override_yaml))